Cruci/Cruci/README.md

 - ✨ Learning some basics of 3D-modeling in Blender.

 - On my TODO-list I have
-  - Learn Kotlin, probably some backend program.
+  - Learn Kotlin, either a Hello World program with some Kotlin backend framework or a TODO-list with native Android.

-- I like to code frontend, backend and mobile apps.
+- I mainly code frontend and mobile apps.
+Sometimes I like to get my hands dirty on backend.
-- I have basic experience in databases and SQL.
-Main usage is through ORMs and migrations.

 <!---
 Cruci/Cruci is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.